13 Jun 2017

 Dundrum is a popular option for house hunters and there’s a variety of properties in the wider catchment area.
 Supply can be an issue due to demand but Dundrum EBS sees a diverse range of people coming in for mortgages.

-“A lot of our customers are first time buyers, some are second time buyers, some are looking for top ups on their existing mortgage and some are switching mortgages,” says Colman Feeney, manager of Dundrum EBS.
-“They may have their mortgage with another institution and they see that EBS has a great service and competitive rates, along with our recent 2% Back in Cash offer.
-It does mean we’ve got a lot more inquiries about switching.”
+“A lot of our customers are first time buyers, some are second time buyers, some are looking for top ups on their existing mortgage and some are switching mortgages,” says Paul Carvill, Business Development Manager of Dundrum EBS.
+“They may have their mortgage with another institution and they see that EBS has a great service and competitive rates, along with our recent 3% Back in Cash offer.
+It does mean we’ve got a lot more enquiries about switching.”

 Housing stock in Dundrum and the wider area tends to go for between €250,000 and €600,000 so there are plenty of options.